liebermanlab/WideVariant/readme_files/readme_snake_main.md

 # Snakemake pipeline

-This is a tutorial for snakemake portion of the Lieberman Lab's core pipelines.
+This is a tutorial for Snakemake portion of the Lieberman Lab's core pipelines.

 ## Overview